rdiaz82/100DaysOfCode/AWS_practitioner_notes.md

 * Encryptation
 * Secure data using Access Control List and Bucket Policies
 * S3 Storage Classes
-  1. S3 Standard: 99.9% availability 11 9's % durability, redundant across multiple devices in multiples facilities and disegnid to sustain the loss of two facilities zoncurrently
+  1. S3 Standard: 99.9% availability 11 9's % durability, redundant across multiple devices in multiples facilities and designed to sustain the loss of two facilities zoncurrently
   2. S3-IA (Infrequently accessed).
 For data that are accessed less frequently but with rapid access when needed.
 Charged for retrieval fee.
   3. S3 One-zone-IA.
 Lower cost option for infrequently access data without multiple Availability zones.
   4. S3 - Intelligent Tiering: Designed to optimise your cost automatically moving data